Azendohsaurus: Skull

 The skull of A. madagaskarensis is almost completely known, and is robustly built with a short and boxy shape and a deep snout.
 The premaxillae are gently curved at the front of the upper jaw, forming a blunt, round snout tip, while the lower jaws have a deep, down-turned tip like those of sauropods.
 The bony nostrils are fused into a single (confluent) opening that faces forwards at the front of the snout, similar to those of rhynchosaurs.

 The skull has a number of traits convergent with sauropodomorphs, including the downward curving dentary, a robust dorsal process of the maxilla, and several features of the teeth.
 The process on the maxilla usually indicates the presence of an antorbital fenestra in archosauriforms, but in Azendohsaurus this space is occupied by the lacrimal bone in front of the eyes.
 This is a unique arrangement unknown in other Triassic archosauromorphs, except for the related Shringasaurus.
-The orbits are almost entirely occupied by the large sclerotic rings, suggesting large eyes.
+The orbits are almost entirely occupied by the large scleral rings, suggesting large eyes.
 The lower temporal fenestra is open at the bottom, separating the jugal and the quadratojugal bones (a primitive trait for archosauromorphs).
 Also like other early archosauromorphs, Azendohsaurus has a small (3–5 mm across) parietal foramen ("third eye") on the roof of the skull.